Food Adventure at the Christmas Market in Paris (and what not to do!)

 The famous movie line from the movie Casablanca.
 The line I have been thinking a lot the past week.
 I can’t believe I was in Paris just a few weeks ago, so much has happened since.
 We have arrived back in the USA, and are planning on buying a house, something we haven’t done (or owned) in the past almost ten years.
 As we are calculating mortgage payments, looking at kitchen cabinets and tile samples for bathroom floors, all I can think – what if we can’t travel as much as the house and its renovations will suck us in…?
 I anticipated this feeling, but I did hope it would take longer than two weeks to surface.
 Luckily we did end our three years in Europe with a bang – with a trip to Paris to say goodbye to Europe, to celebrate our family, and to spend time in between the moving out of Sweden, and moving back to New York.
 And to already celebrate Christmas, although we arrived in Paris on Thanksgiving.

 So, what did our family do to find Christmas spirit in Paris?
-Come along for the
+Come along for the food photo tour.

 The Avenue des Champs-Elysées Christmas Market